It does not happen very often anymore that unreleased music from 50 years ago surfaces.

 1910 Fruitgum Company

 Tommy Boyce and Bobby Hart

 Thank you for taking your time.
 Last word is yours.

 To me, the best thing about being in The Reign, during our 20’s, was how much we loved and supported each other in our work, traveling together, living together.
 We had a mission, a common goal, to be a great rock band.
 Along the way we experienced so much together, created original music together, broke bread together, played the lowliest venues in the Northwest, and the biggest.
 We all think back in our time together with total fondness.
 These guys are my brothers.
 To have our music finally put out on an international label is an amazing feeling.
-We will forever be grateful to.
+We shall forever be grateful.

 - Klemen Breznikar

 © Copyright http://www.psychedelicbabymag.com/2018